tsutterley/gravity-toolkit/doc/source/user_guide/spatial.rst

         Build a sorted spatial object from a list of other spatial objects

+        Arguments:

-        Inputs: list of spatial object to be merged
+            list of spatial object to be merged

-        Options:
+        Keyword arguments:

             spatial objects contain date information

             sort spatial objects by date information